 Head in a Jar

 Guaranteed to scare the living daylights out of them, especially if you go the extra yard and really make it look real.
 Take a photo of your head, print up a quality color copy, and slip it into a waterproof plastic sleeve.
 Then dump it into a big jar filled with water, and add some faux fur that matches your hair color.
-It’s a simple prank, but here’s a step-by-step guide if you need a primer.
+It’s one of the simplest April Fool’s pranks, but here’s a step-by-step guide if you need a primer.

 Elvis Is Stalking Me

-A fun prank for a lover of conspiracy theories.
-Tell you friend that you’re pretty sure Elvis has been stalking you.
+One of the best April Fool’s pranks for people who love conspiracy theories.
+Tell your friend that you’re pretty sure Elvis has been stalking you.
 Yes, the King of Rock n’ Roll, who passed away at Graceland in 1977.
 Your friend, being a reasonable person, will think you’re joking.
 But continue to confide in him that you’re almost positive it’s the real Elvis, and he’s been following you for weeks.
 Give it the full day for your paranoid ramblings to feel like old news, and then invite them to a pre-dinner drink.
-What they don’t know is, you’ve arranged for a guy dressed like Elvis — the late 70s, over the top Vegas Elvis — to hover nearby, watching you from behind a tree.
-Hopefully your friend notices him first.
+What they don’t know is, you’ve arranged for a guy dressed like Elvis—the late ’70s, over-the-top Vegas Elvis—to hover nearby, watching you from behind a tree.
+Hopefully, your friend notices him first.